kreijack/bombrowser/tests/TESTS.md

 ### Test 1.27 - menu->file->exit (3)
 Test description:
-- insert code 82037;  press the right mouse button on the first entry and select the "Show assembly" command; select the first date doubleckicking on it.
+- insert code 820037
-- go back to the "BOMBrowser - code list"; press the right mouse button on the first entry and select the "Where used" command.
+- press the right mouse button on the first entry and select the "Where used" command.
 - Two windows are opened.
 Select the "File->Exit" in the "BOMBrowser - Codes list" window:
 - A dialog BOMBrowser asking about the possibility to exit is showed.
 Press Yes

 Expected results: The application is ended.
-Now window is hsowed
+Now window is sowed

 Passed: [X]

-### Test 1.28 -Ctrl-X menu->file->exit
+### Test 1.31 - Menu->edit->copy
 Test description:
-- insert code 82037;  press the right mouse button on the first entry and select the "Show assembly" command; select the first date doubleckicking on it.
-- go back to the "BOMBrowser - code list"; press the right mouse button on the first entry and select the "Where used" command.
-- Two windows are opened.
-Set the focus to the "BOMBrowser - Codes list", then press CTRL-X

-Expected results: a dialog BOMBrowser asking about the possibility to exit is showed.

-Passed: [X]

-### Test 1.29 -Ctrl-X menu->file->exit (2)
-Test description:
-- insert code 82037;  press the right mouse button on the first entry and select the "Show assembly" command; select the first date doubleckicking on it.
-- go back to the "BOMBrowser - code list"; press the right mouse button on the first entry and select the "Where used" command.
-- Two windows are opened.
-Set the focus to the "BOMBrowser - Codes list", then press CTRL-X.
-- a dialog BOMBrowser asking about the possibility to exit is showed.
-Press no.

-Expected results: Two windows are opened

-Passed: [X]

-### Test 1.30 -Ctrl-X menu->file->exit (3)
-Test description:
-- insert code 82037;  press the right mouse button on the first entry and select the "Show assembly" command; select the first date doubleckicking on it.
-- go back to the "BOMBrowser - code list"; press the right mouse button on the first entry and select the "Where used" command.
-- Two windows are opened.
-Set the focus to the "BOMBrowser - Codes list", then press CTRL-X.
-- a dialog BOMBrowser asking about the possibility to exit is showed.
-Press yes.

-Expected results: The application is ended.
-No window is showed

-Passed: [X]

-### Test 1.31 - Menu->edit->copy
-Test description: insert code %6% and press ENTER;  select menu->edit->copy
+- insert code %6% and press ENTER;
+- select menu->edit->copy

 Expected results: Paste the clipboard in an editr and check that there is the same table showed in the BOMBrowser - Codes list.
 Check that the number of row are the same +1 of the "BOMBrowser - Codes list" widow (there is the header)

 Passed: [X]

-### Test 1.32 - Ctrl-C (Menu->edit->copy)

-Test description: insert code %6% and press ENTER;  press CTRL-C.

-Expected result: Paste the clipboard in an editr and check that there is the same table showed in the BOMBrowser - Codes list.
-Check that the number of row are the same +1 of the "BOMBrowser - Codes list" widow (there is the header)

-Passed: [X]

 ### Test 1.33 - Code gui
+Test description:
-Test description: insert code 8200% and press ENTER; Select the first entry
+- insert code 8200% and press ENTER
+- Select the first entry

 Expected result: the information of the selected code is showed in the right panel

 Passed: [X]

 ### Test 1.34 - Code gui (2)
+Test description:
-Test description: insert code 8200% and press ENTER; Select the first entry; then select the 2nd entry.
+- insert code 8200% and press ENTER
+- Select the first entry
+- then select the 2nd entry.

-Expected result: the information of the selected code is showed in the right panel
+Expected result: the information of the selected codes are showed in the right panel

 Passed: [X]

-## 2 - 'Code gui'
+## 2 - 'Code gui' panel

 ### Test 2.1 - general
+Test description:
-Test description: In the "BOMBrowser - codes list" window insert code 8200% and press ENTER; Select the first entry (820000)
+- In the "BOMBrowser - codes list" window insert code 8200%
+- press ENTER
+- Select the first entry (820000)

 Expected result: on the left panel there are the information of the selected code